The Ultimate Guide to Meinl Cymbals: Series Explained, Sounds & How to Choose

 Byzance Extra Dry

-Although Extra Dry cymbals often appear raw and unfinished, they are amongst the most refined and deliberately voiced cymbals that Meinl produces.
+Although Meinl Extra Dry cymbals often appear raw and unfinished, they are amongst the most refined and deliberately voiced cymbals that Meinl produces.
 Their largely unlathed surfaces and raw finish contribute to a sound that is fast, controlled and exceptionally responsive, making them particularly appealing to drummers who value clarity, texture and musical detail.
 Interestingly, whilst the rides are left largely unlathed, the undersides of the hi-hats, crashes, splashes and china cymbals are lathed.
 This helps balance the dry, earthy character of the series with enough musicality and responsiveness to ensure the cymbals remain expressive and playable across a wide range of musical situations.

 The rides within the Extra Dry family deserve special mention.
 Whilst many cymbal ranges are built around crashes or hi-hats, Extra Dry rides have become some of the most sought-after models in the entire Meinl catalogue.
 Their combination of crisp stick definition, low pitch and highly controlled wash creates a level of articulation that many drummers find addictive.
 Unlike the crashes and hi-hats, Extra Dry rides are left largely unlathed, helping preserve the focused response and earthy character that have made them some of the most recognisable rides in modern drumming.
 Rather than filling the room with overtones, they allow every note to speak clearly, making them particularly popular in studio environments and modern musical settings where detail and control are highly valued.